Nabeel7801/paloalto/README.md

-# vtf-speaker
+# VTF Speaker Portal
-This project is developed for VTF Speakers Portal
+This project is developed for VTF Speakers

 # To Run this Project
  1) Clone the Repository

- # For Backend
+ # Backend
  2) Install Node Module (npm install)
  3) And then Start the Backend (nodemon server)

- # For Frontend
+ # Frontend
  4) Navigate to client directory (cd client)
  5) Install Node Module (npm install)
  6) And then Start the Frontend (npm start)